 Many employers provide life insurance as part of a benefits package.
 It’s called group insurance, and it usually only offers a base level of protection, such as $100,000.
 This may be enough if you’re single and/or have few financial responsibilities, but if you have children, a mortgage or debt, it will probably leave you underinsured.

-Supplemental life insurance through your employer is tied to the job.
-If you leave, your policy will lapse.
+Supplemental life insurance through your employer is tied to the job, so be sure your policy includes portability so that you can take it with you if you change jobs.

 The other option is purchasing a separate term life policy on your own.
 This has a few advantages.
 You can shop around for the best rate, and it’s portable – meaning it will stay in force as long as you keep paying the premiums, even if you switch jobs.